brucewlee/Low-Cost-Cryogenic-Temperature-Measurement-System/README.md

 But only the rich oranges can afford subscriptions.

-Here is the link for the nomral oranges like me <https://arxiv.org/pdf/1910.09111.pdf>
+Here is the link for average oranges like me <https://arxiv.org/pdf/1910.09111.pdf>

 ## License